Adopted: 6-11-98 MSBA/MASA Model Policy 616

 A. School District Goals

 1. The school board has established school district-wide goals which provide broad direction for the school district.
-Incorporated in these goals are the graduation and education standards contained in the Minnesota Academic Standards.
+Incorporated in these goals are the graduation and education standards contained in the Minnesota Academic Standards and federal law.
 The broad goals shall be reviewed annually and approved by the school board.
-The school board shall adopt annual goals based on the recommendations of the Advisory Committee for Comprehensive Continuous Improvement of Student Achievement (Advisory Committee).
+The school board shall adopt annual goals based on the recommendations of the school district’s Advisory Committee.

-2. The improvement goals should address recommendations identified through the Advisory Committee process.
+3. The school district-wide improvement goals should address recommendations identified through the Advisory Committee process.
 The school district’s goal setting process will include consideration of individual site goals.
-School district goals will be developed through an evaluation of student progress committee and district strategic planning committee.
+School district goals may also be developed through an education effectiveness program, an evaluation of student progress committee, or through some other locally determined process.

 B. System for Reviewing All Instruction and Curriculum.
 Incorporated in the process will be analysis of the school district’s progress toward implementation of the Minnesota Academic Standards.
 Instruction and curriculum shall be reviewed and evaluated by taking into account strategies and best practices, student outcomes, principal evaluations under Minn.
 Stat. § 123B.147, Subd.
 3, and teacher evaluations under Minn.
 Stat. § 122A.40, Subd.
 8, or 122A.41, Subd.
 5.